ctnadovich/ebrevet/README.md

 - Does not require anything physically at controls (eg no QR code, volunteer, etc... needed)
 - Does not require any third party service (eg no Strava, Spot, RWGPS, Garmin... needed)
 - Does not require photographs or any other media or service result to be reviewed by the organizer
-- Pre-ride / permanent mode allows "free" start-time and  "relative" control open/close times.
+- Pre-ride / permanent / and free-start modes allows "free" start-time and  "relative" control open/close times.
+- Organized mode allows flexible checkin time with evenyone "starting" at the offical start time.
 - The app can be used effectively during an event without  Cellular service or Internet access.
 - The phone can be turned off or rebooted and the app will continue to work.
 - Low power use.
 Does not run in background.